 - High-quality, robust, premium theme framework built on its reputation.

 - Simple layout and settings.

-- Wide range of StudioPress and third party child themes to choose from.
+- A wide range of StudioPress and third-party child themes to choose from.

-- Not the most easiest to add advanced customization without using additional plugins.
+- Not the easiest theme to add more advanced customization to, without using additional plugins.

-- Requires additional free plugins to increase some functionality, or, hacking into the theme itself.
+- Requires additional plugins to increase some functionality, or, hacking into the theme itself.